dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 |30|Approval Functionality for the Non-Fungible Token (NFT) Standard|Ben Zhai (@benjizhai), Austin Fatheree (@skilesare), Dieter Sommer (@dietersommer), Thomas (@sea-snake), Moritz Fuller (@letmejustputthishere), Matthew Harmon|https://github.com/dfinity/ICRC/issues/30|Draft|Standards Track||2023-11-22|

 # ICRC-37: Approval Support for the Minimal Non-Fungible Token (NFT) Standard

 This document specifies approval support for the ICRC-7 minimal NFT standard for the Internet Computer.
 It defines all the methods required for managing approval semantics for an NFT token ledger, i.e., creating approvals, revoking approvals, querying approval information, and making transfers based on approvals.
-The scope of ICRC-37 has been part of ICRC-7 originally, however, the responsible Working Group has decided to split it out into a separate standard for the following reasons:
+The scope of ICRC-37 has been part of ICRC-7 originally, however, the NFT Working Group has decided to split it out into a separate standard for the following reasons:
   * ICRC-7 and ICRC-37 are much easier to navigate and shorter on their own due to their respective foci;
   * Ledgers that do not want to implement approval and transfer from semantics do not need to provide dummy implementations of the corresponding methods that fail by default.

 This standard extends the ICRC-7 NFT standard and is intended to be implemented by token ledgers that implement ICRC-7.

+// FIX naming of methods

 ## Concepts

-Approvals allow a principal, the *spender*, to transfer tokens owned by another account that has approved the spender, where the transfer is performed on behalf of the owner.
-Approvals can be created on a per-token basis using `icrc37_approve_tokens` or for the whole collection, i.e., all tokens of the collection, using `icrc37_approve_collection`.
+*Approvals* allow a principal, the *spender*, to transfer tokens owned by another account that has approved the spender, where the transfer is performed on behalf of the owner.
+Approvals can be created on a per-token basis using `icrc37_approve_token` or for the whole collection, i.e., all tokens of the collection, using `icrc37_approve_collection`.
 An approval that has been created, has not expired (i.e., the `expires_at` field is a date in the future), has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initiate a transfer.

-When an active approval exists for a token or for an account for the whole collection, the spender specified in the approval can transfer tokens in the scope of an approval using the `tranfer_from` method.
-A successful transfer also revokes the corresponding approval if it is a token-level approval.
+When an active approval exists for a token or for an account for the whole collection, the spender specified in the approval can transfer tokens within the scope of the approval using the `transfer_from` method.
+A successful transfer also implicitly revokes the corresponding approval in case it is a token-level approval.
 Collection-level approvals are never revoked by transfers.

 The owner principal can explicitly revoke an active approval at their discretion using the `icrc37_revoke_token_approvals` for revoking token-level approvals and `icrc37_revoke_collection_approvals` for revoking collection-level approvals.